jamesallen0351/the_office/README.md

 - Checked for null values
 - Created Guest DF and then dropped GuestStars on original df
-- Added Color color column based off ratings
+- Added color column based off ratings
 - Clean up column names for readability
 - Save new df to csv file